The Ant, The Lion and The Airline

 As you examine new ways of working smarter and becoming a more inspiring leader, it’s helpful to discover and sort out the differences between activity and achievement.
 And, it helps to understand how management, despite the best of intentions, can get in the way of achievement by stifling motivation and productivity.

 So I’m compelled to share this illustrated fable of a manager who couldn’t leave well enough alone.
 It helps us look at the other side of the coin.
-Knowing what to stop doing can be more valuable than pursuing the next new, new thing.
+Knowing what to stop doing can be more valuable than pursuing the next shiny new management tool.
 By contrast, I share a shining big corporate example of how it is possible to create a culture where motivation rules.

 What do you think?
 Have you ever felt like the ant?
 Have you ever been the Lion?
 Are there some things you might add to your Don’t Do It list?